caltechlibrary/irdm-queue-portal/README.md

 have a CaltechAUTHORS access token set in the CTATOK environment variable or as a GitHub repo secret.

+This repo also utilizes a 'data' branch to hold the queue data.
+You might need to create this manually the first time you set up the repo.

 ## Usage

 You can harvest and render the table by [golng